Table of Contents

 Contraceptive misinformation and disinformation has proliferated at a concerning rate since the Supreme Court’s Dobbs decision allowed states to ban or regulate abortion.
 Huge majorities of U.S. adults are confused about the legality of contraception, and incorrectly believe that contraception may end a pregnancy in its early stages.
-Combined with a low national literacy about the process of becoming pregnant, these conditions leave access to contraception in a vulnerable state.
+Combined with a low national literacy about the medical process of becoming pregnant, these conditions have resulted in media coverage that inadvertently promulgates misinformation.

 Mainstream media reporting has a significant impact on the trajectory of misinformation and the erosion of access to reliable contraception.
-In spite of a growing number of excellent media stories that report on escalating threats to contraceptive access, there remain some media trends that can be inadvertently linked to misinformation or confusion.
+In spite of a growing number of excellent media stories that report on escalating threats to contraceptive access, there remain some media trends that promulgate misinformation or confusion.

 Medical science locates the beginning of pregnancy at the implantation phase.
 Any medication or device that interferes with the process of becoming pregnant prior to implantation is considered contraception, while any medications or device that impacts a pregnancy post-implantation is tied to abortion or miscarriage.